Tunica language: Other word classes

 There are two possible noun categories: the determinative and the indeterminative.
 The determinative category can be divided into definitive, non-definitive, and locative.
 Indeterminative nouns can be predicative words, subjects of predications, objects of transitive and transimpersonal active verbs and of static verbs, and complements of impersonal and transimpersonal active verbs and of static verbs.

 Personal pronouns are inflected depending on person, number, and gender, but they do not have special forms that indicate whether they fall into the determinative or indeterminative categories.
 They substitute for nouns, and they can be used like nouns, except in the locative case.

 The interrogative-indefinite pronouns are ka'ku "who, someone, anyone" and ka'nahku "what, something, anything."
 They can substitute for nouns when they do not occur in the locative case.
 Also, ka'nahku does not appear as an independent subject.

 Quantificatives include numerals and others like ho'tu "all, everything," na'mu "many, much," ka'šku "a few, a little bit," ka'škuto'hku "several, quite a few," and ʔa'mari "enough."
 They can be used as minimal clauses, substitutes for nouns, modifiers of nouns, and modifiers of active verbs.

 Postpositions are used to modify locatives and predicates.

 Adjectives can be used as predicate words, as noun modifiers used as predicative words, or as modifiers of the interrogative-indefinite pronoun ka'nahku.

 Comparatives can be used as modifiers of adjectives, static verbs, adverbs, nouns, or quantificative na'mu.

 Adverbs can be used to modify auxiliary and active verbs.

 Auxiliary verbs are always in a predicative word position.
 Active verbs are either finite or infinitive in form.
 Finite verbs take subjective pronominal referentials and are predicative words.
 Infinitives are taken as predicate complements.
 Sometimes, they are inflected for an objective referential.
 Static verbs are always inflected for an objective referential and are always predicative words.

 Sentence connectives connect or contrast two sentences or sometimes two words.

 Exclamatives and imitatives always appear as minimal clauses.
 The most predominant exclamatives are hõn "yes", ʔahâ "no", and dâ "now; ready."

+Proto-language

+Granberry (1994: 507) reconstructs the following Proto-Tunica phonemes: